International Summer Intensive 2019

 London, England in 2007.

 Erika Pirl is an artist in dance and movement research.
-She is currently based in Switzerland where she is working with both the dance and visual art fields.
+She is currently the Resident Choreographer of the National Ballet of El Salvador, and she also holds a Master of Visual Arts from the lEcole Cantonale d'Art du Valais, Sierre, Switzerland.
 Her practice tries to make the bridge between the two artistic fields stronger.

 Erika started dancing at a young age in her home town of Tehuacan, Pue, México, and has since worked with different choreographers, companies, and personal or collective projects between the fields of Contemporary Dance and those of Visual Art in Europe, North America and Latin America.